The AI-Ready Non-Profit Back Office · Part 01

 Why We're Building This in Public

-Built with the sector, not for it.
+Built with the sector, alongside the people who run it.

 Chapter 04 of 04